pycloj/pycloj-exporter/README.md

 exporting python modole to be used in clojure with libpython-clj

-This project is in an initial stage
+This project is in an initial stage we expect it to change.

+## Usage

+Install the python library you intent to export to clojure.

+for example if you wnat to export keras pip install keras or conda install keras

+cd src
+python export.py keras

+this will generate folders in output/package/pyclj-0.1-keras-THE_KERAS_VERSION

+### arguments
+to get full argument list
+python export.py -h

+important argument is --sub-modules if for example you want to export keras but you are only interested in functions and classes under models and layers